Blind238/SwipeTable/src/pages/reports/internship-report.md

 title: "Internship Report"
 ---
 # 1. Introduction
 This is a report on my internship at Lunatech.
 The internship began in early September and ran for 6 months.
+The product of the internship was SwipeTable, a JavaScript library focused on mobile table viewing and navigation.

 When looking for internship assignments, my search was not aimed at the competencies I had to prove to be proficient in.
 Instead I looked for interesting opportunities and developed my goals afterwards.

 When I applied for information from Lunatech, I also asked at 4 other companies for information and possible positions.
 Some responded with information, some didn't have an open spot anymore, but Lunatech were interested and wanted to meet.